bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy2/index.rst

 		|godaddy-manage-cname|

 12. In the **Points** to text box, enter the name of your page (ex: ``bitbloxkb-lzj29.bitblox.online``)
-13. Click Save
+13. Click **Save** button

 	.. class:: screenshot

 		|bitblox-save-cname-record|

-14. In your BitBlox account, click **Refresh** button on the DNS Settings:
+14. In the 3rd Party Domain, click **Refresh** button

 	.. class:: screenshot

 		|bitblox-click-refresh-dns-settings|

-15. If your records are entered correctly, the Current Data will be green
+15. If your records are entered correctly, then Current Data will be green

 	.. class:: screenshot